Matthew Segal: ATTN

 Segal and Our Time co-founder Jarrett Moreno launched ATTN: in 2014 to create "content that breaks down complex issues, making politics interesting for millennials, and analyzes the world from the perspective of the social media generation."
 Segal oversees the original content development department for the company.
 Under his leadership, ATTN:’s content has received more than 18 billion video views, has been watched for over 9 billion minutes, and the company’s platforms have a combined 19 million followers.

 The company produces original video content of all length, including short form for social consumption across all major platforms, mid form for more in-depth story-telling, and long form for linear television and streaming services.

 In 2023, Segal spearheaded an event along with First Lady Jill Biden at Independence Hall in Philadelphia to celebrate the launch of “Well Versed,” a new animated musical series produced by ATTN: that aired on Nickelodeon designed to teach young viewers about civics and democracy.

-In 2021, ATTN: created and Segal served as Executive Producer for a special called “Roll Up Your Sleeves” that aired on NBC to educate viewers about protection from COVID-19.
-Segal was also responsible for creating a primetime special that aired on ABC in 2020 called “VOMO: Vote or Miss Out” that was hosted by Kevin Hart and featured political figures from both parties and more than 20 celebrities encouraging electoral participation in the upcoming election.
+In 2021, ATTN: created and Segal served as executive producer for a special called Roll Up Your Sleeves that aired on NBC to educate viewers about protection from COVID-19.
+Segal was also responsible for creating a primetime special that aired on ABC in 2020 called VOMO: Vote or Miss Out that was hosted by Kevin Hart and featured political figures from both parties and more than 20 celebrities encouraging electoral participation in the upcoming election.

-In 2018, Segal and ATTN: created a 10-episode mini-series on IGTV - which later became Instagram Reels - featuring then former VP Joe Biden called “Here’s The Deal,” which was the first-ever IGTV series by a national politician and the company has also produced a series of videos with Barack Obama in 2018, 2020, and 2022 encouraging young voters to participate in elections.
+In 2018, Segal and ATTN: created a 10-episode mini-series on IGTV (which later became Instagram Reels) featuring then former VP Joe Biden called Here's the Deal, which was the first-ever IGTV series by a national politician and the company has also produced a series of videos with Barack Obama in 2018, 2020, and 2022 encouraging young voters to participate in elections.

-In addition to those projects, ATTN: has developed and produced video content featuring Arnold Schwarzenegger condemning hate and anti-Semitism that has garnered hundreds of millions views, and an Emmy nominated original series with Zooey Deschanel to promote healthy eating called What Am I Eating?.
+In addition to those projects, ATTN: has developed and produced video content featuring Arnold Schwarzenegger condemning hate and antisemitism that has garnered hundreds of millions views, and an Emmy nominated original series with Zooey Deschanel to promote healthy eating called What Am I Eating?.

 In 2019, ATTN: was named to Fast Company's list of Most Innovative Companies, and has won numerous awards including Shorty Awards, Webby Awards, a Tribeca X award, and more.
-Segal was named to The Hollywood Reporter's Next Gen list in 2017 which recognizes 35 individuals in the entertainment industry under 35 years-old who are considered Hollywood's future leaders.
+Segal was named to The Hollywood Reporters Next Gen list in 2017 which recognizes 35 individuals in the entertainment industry under 35 years-old who are considered Hollywood's future leaders.

 In 2022, Candle Media acquired ATTN: for $150M in a cash and stock deal.
 The deal ensured that Segal and Moreno would continue to oversee day-to-day operations of ATTN:.
 Prior to the acquisition, the company had raised $37M over three separate funding rounds since it was founded, including investments from Marc Rowan, Bill Maher, Ryan Seacrest, Paul Wachter, Jimmy Iovine, Tom Werner, and TPG.

 The company is based in Los Angeles with offices in New York, and currently has about 130 employees.